MCruces-fz/TRISTAN-journey-simulation/README.md

 python files which classes; CookAiresINP, CookModel, CookTables; that create the main aires input file and attachments like *model.inp* and *tables.inp*, respectively.
-- *represent.py*: there are three classes within it defined
+- *represent.py*: there are three classes within it defined.
+- *grdpcles_reader.f*: Program written in fortran for extracting compressed data from *files.grdpcles*.
 - *TRISTAN_data_000.txt*: Input file with the data for every simulation: one simulation for each line.
 - *config.json*: **settings** table for user.
     + model: (string values)
         * atm_ident: identifier for the atmospheric model created.
         * atm_name: extended name for the atmospheric model.
-        * grd_temp: temperature at background in K.
+        * grd_temp: temperature at background in K. [UNUSED]
     + tables: (list of integer values)
         * print: list with codes for tables to print.
         * export: list with codes for tables to export.